My Diet (aka Mastering Metabolism and Preventing Disease)

 • Eggs

-• Oily Fish (canned sardines, smoked whitefish, cured salmon are my favorites)
+• Oily Fish (canned sardines, smoked whitefish, and cured salmon are my favorites)

 • Low Sugar Nuts (macadamia, walnuts, almonds – cashews and other ‘sweeter’ nuts are out)